ariknel/Pico-Midi-Chord-Detection/README.md

-# ESP32-Midi-Chord-Detection
+# rpi2040-Midi-Chord-Detection
-Detect played chord using any midi keyboard plugged into ESP32
+Detect played chord using any midi keyboard plugged into rpi